Qiskit/qiskit/crates/circuit/README.md

 get unpacked back to `CircuitInstruction` when accessed for a more convienent working form.

-Additionally the `CircuitData` contains a `param_table` field which is used to track parameterized instructions that are using python defined `ParmaeterExpression` objects for any parameters and also a global phase field which is used to track the global phase of the circuit.
+Additionally the `CircuitData` contains a `param_table` field which is used to track parameterized instructions that are using python defined `ParameterExpression` objects for any parameters and also a global phase field which is used to track the global phase of the circuit.

 ## Operation Model